Grecian Sphinx Costume

 For this Halloween, I had a bit of a challenge to come up with a costume that was fairly elaborate, but still comfortable enough to wear all day long at work.
 I had to be able to drive in it, to sit in a chair, and to free my hands to be able to type.
 This was what I came up with.
-(Mind, I couldn’t wear the wings while driving, and had to don them once I got there!)
+(Mind you, I couldn't wear the wings while driving, and had to don them once I got there!)

 People are far more familiar with Egyptian sphinxes than Grecian sphinxes!
 While they both combine traits of a human and a lion, the Greek version is female and is often depicted with birdlike wings as well.
 She is known for asking riddles - and devouring those who answer incorrectly.